Computer History - 2006

 Major computer events in 2006

-Twttr, now known as Twitter is officially launched July 15, 2006.
+Twttr, now known as Twitter was officially launched on July 15, 2006.

 Other computer events in 2006

-On August 6, 2006 MySpace announces its 106 millionth account was created.
+On August 6, 2006, MySpace announced its 106 millionth account was created.

 The Walt Disney Company purchases Pixar for $7.4 billion and makes Steve Jobs Disney's largest shareholder.

 Skype announced that it had over 100 million registered users.

 The GIF standard and pictures become officially free on October 1, 2006.

 U.S. President George W. Bush signed the USA Patriot Act into law on October 26, 2006.
 The law gives law enforcement reduced restrictions on searching telephone, e-mail, and other forms of communication and records.

 TIME magazine names "You" as the person of the year on December 13, 2006, with the continued growth and success of community-driven websites and content.